 As mentioned above, some military discounts are seemingly misguided regarding who is eligible, and who is not.
 But it’s not our place to make that judgment.
 As military discounts are made out of the generosity of the store offering the discount, it’s in our best interest as military members and veterans to accept a discount with humble thanks when it is offered, and be understanding when it is declined.

 If you believe you should be eligible for a discount, then politely ask to speak with a manager and explain the situation.
 But always be sure to fully understand the company’s policies on military discounts before doing so (and keep in mind policies may change at any time, so be sure to be up to date).

-One of the biggest complains we have heard is about Home Depot and Lowes discounts.
+One of the biggest complains we have heard is about are the Home Depot and Lowe’s discounts.
 These companies offer military discounts everyday, however, they have changed the eligibility a few times, so the military discounts may only be available to a segment of the military and veteran population.
 Be sure to review their corporate policies before arguing with management about the discount you are “entitled to.”
-Here is the Lowe’s corporate policy.

 Remember, military discounts are an act of generosity, not a right.
 It is never worth making a scene over getting a military discount.